microsoft/Nonprofits/VolunteerEngagement/Portal-EDM/README.md

 npm run deploy
 ```

-Builds the project, uploads JS, CSS, and web templates via `pac pages upload-code-site`, and patches table-permission web-role assignments.
+Builds the project, uploads JS, CSS, and web templates via `pac pages upload-code-site` (configured by `powerpages.config.json`), and patches table-permission web-role assignments.
 Site agent role patching is a separate, deliberate step described in [Power Pages site agent](#power-pages-site-agent).

-For a fresh deployment, run `npm run deploy` after the target environment and prerequisites are ready.
-The command builds the SPA and uploads the code site by using `powerpages.config.json`.
+For a fresh deployment, run `npm run deploy` once the target environment and prerequisites are ready.

 After the initial deployment, the site can appear in Power Pages under **Inactive sites** and does not have an assigned, usable URL until it is reactivated.
 In [Power Pages](https://make.powerpages.microsoft.com/), open the target environment, select **Inactive sites**, select the Volunteer Engagement site, and then select **Reactivate**.
 Do not run `npm run site:restart`, rely on PAC/API portal URLs, or start browser validation until reactivation is complete.
 For more information, see [Reactivate sites](https://learn.microsoft.com/en-us/power-pages/admin/reactivate-website).